appold-mayfair/sundial_docs/technical-spec/3-consensus-protocol/2-operator-directory.rst

 Utxo representation
 -------------------

-The Operator Directory keeps track of all Midgard operators and stores their bond deposits.
+The Operator Directory keeps track of all Sundial operators and stores their bond deposits.
 It separates operators into three groups based on their status, with every group using operators’ public key hashes (PKHs) as keys: